Ivordir/quantette/img/unsplash/README.md

-The images in this directory (excluding subdirectories) were gathered from [Unsplash](https://unsplash.com/) and are available under the [Unsplash License](https://unsplash.com/license).
+The images in the `Original` directory were gathered from [Unsplash](https://unsplash.com/) and are available under the [Unsplash License](https://unsplash.com/license).
+The other directories contain the same images resized to different resolutions.

 # Attribution